Centrifugal micro-fluidic biochip: Valves

 The principle of valves is the balance between centrifugal force and surface tension.
 When the centrifugal force is smaller than the surface tension, the liquid flow will be held in the original chamber; when the centrifugal force overbalances the surface tension due to a higher rotating speed, the liquid flow will break the valve and flow into the next chamber.
 This can be used to control the flow process simply by controlling the rotating speed of the disk.

 The most commonly used valves include the hydrophilic valve, the hydrophobic valve, the syphon valve and sacrificial valve.

 As for hydrophilic and hydrophobic valves, the generation of surface tension is almost the same.
 It is the sudden change of cross section of the channel that generates the surface tension.
 The liquid flow will be held in a hydrophilic channel when the cross section suddenly becomes large, while the flow will be held when the cross section of hydrophobic channel suddenly shrinks.

-The siphon valve is simply based upon the siphon phenomenon.
-When the cross section of the channel is small enough, the liquid in the chamber is able to flow along the channel due to surface tension.
-Unlike hydrophilic or hydrophobic valves, surface tension acts as a pump in this model while centrifugal force acts as resistance instead.
+The siphon valve is based on the siphon phenomenon.
+When the cross-section of the channel is small enough, the liquid in the chamber can flow along the channel due to surface tension.
+Unlike hydrophilic or hydrophobic valves, surface tension acts as a pump in this model while centrifugal force acts as resistance.

-The sacrificial valve is a new technique that is controlled by laser irradiation.
+The sacrificial valve is a technique that is controlled by laser irradiation.
 These sacrificial valves are composed of iron oxide nanoparticles dispersed in paraffin wax.
-Upon excitation with a laser diode, iron oxide nanoparticles within the wax act as integrated nanoheaters, causing the wax to quickly melt at relatively low intensities of laser diode excitation.
+Upon excitation with a laser diode, iron oxide nanoparticles within the wax act as integrated nanoscale heating elements, causing the wax to quickly melt at relatively low intensities of laser diode excitation.
 The valve operation is independent of the spin speed or the location of the valves and therefore allows for more complex biological assays integrated on the disk.